battle-tactics-strategies

 Adoption of Naval Techniques: Learning from Conquered Peoples

 Rather than reinvent the wheel, the Mongols incorporated these existing systems.
 They conscripted shipwrights and navigators, forcing them to build vessels and train Mongol commanders in the basics of maritime operations.
 The boats built during this early period were simple river craft, shallow-draft vessels designed for inland waterways rather than ocean voyages.
 However, this was a critical first step.
-The Mongols learned to mass produce these boats, enabling them to cross major rivers with unprecedented speed.
+The Mongols learned to mass produce these boats, using standardized designs that could be assembled quickly from readily available timber.
+This enabled them to cross major rivers with unprecedented speed, often completing river crossings in hours that would have taken days for a traditional army.

 The Role of Chinese Advisors